japneet-sahni/cks-guide/README.md

   - NamespaceAutoProvision (creates NS if non-existent) - deprecated
   - NaespaceLifeCycle - will make sure that requests to a non-existent namespace is rejected and that the default namespaces such as default, kube-system and kube-public cannot be deleted.
   - DefaultStorageClass
+  - NodeRestriction - This admission controller limits the Node and Pod objects a kubelet can modify.
+Such kubelets will only be allowed to modify their own Node API object, and only modify Pod API objects that are bound to their node.
+Prevents kubelets from adding/removing/updating labels with a node-restriction.kubernetes.io/ prefix.
+This label prefix is reserved for administrators to label their Node objects for workload isolation purposes

 - 2 types of admission controllers:
   - Validating (validates request) Eg : NamespaceExists